JonathanWilbur/asn1.rs/README.md

 This is very much a work in progress.
 There is almost no documentation now, but it will be very well documented once it is all stabilized.

-## Decisions to make

-- Should `BIT STRING` just be a simple array of bytes and a length field, like in Go?
-  - I think this should be fine.
-This would even work well for PER and JER.
-  - One difference between X.690 and X.691 encoding is that PER encodes the number of bits, whereas BER, CER, and DER encode the number of padding bits.
-    - I think the latter is computationally simpler and more secure.
-      - It is easy to validate.
-If you encode the length of bits, it could misalign with the number of bytes.
-  - This would also probably be more performant, since large bit strings are used in cryptographic files.
-- Should `chrono` be used at all?
-It seems like dates should just be represented as integers.
-- Is it even possible to have a uniform interface between codecs?
-  - I highly doubt it.
-Even if this is possible, I need to develop all of the codecs to discover what this interface even would be.

 ## How to handle EXPLICIT encoding?

 This is a tricky problem, because you have to know the length of the inner value